 - The press will have “Press” badges.
 Feel free to talk to them during the conference.
 If they want to do a private interview in a quiet space, they can ask to use a dedicated interview space.

-Thank you again for helping make the ORFC what it is.
+Thank you again for helping to make ORFC such a key farming event.

 Enjoy the conference!